 It’s a grim fact of life for so many women who try to get help for addiction.

 The face of addiction treatment for women has been shifting slowly, but there is a long road ahead.
-Women’s substance use patterns often significantly diverge from those of men, yet many programs are still being run under the same old umbrella with the assumption that one size fits all.
+Women’s substance use patterns often significantly diverge from those of men, yet many programmes are still being run under the same umbrella with the assumption that one size fits all.

 The Hidden Struggles Women Face

 How is addiction different for women?
 Well, for one thing, the process by which women begin taking drugs is also more complicated than many people might believe.
-Studies indicate that women are more likely to have experienced childhood abuse, domestic sexual assault or any other trauma before they developed addiction problems.
+Studies indicate that women are more likely to have experienced childhood abuse, domestic sexual assaults, or any other trauma before they develop addiction problems.

 There’s also the biology to consider.
 Alcohol and drugs are processed differently in the bodies of females than they are in those of males.
 They tend to advance from initial use to addiction at a faster pace, a trend that has been dubbed “telescoping” by researchers.